 MyTopo: Prints custom topographic or aerial photographic maps that you create through their online interface and mails them to you next-day.
 Choose the location, size, resolution, paper type, and other map attributes like flat or folded.
 This is a much cheaper option than purchasing individual USGS quads and the maps are extremely high quality.

-National Forest Map Store: Offers standard wilderness-specific maps for most Forest Service wilderness areas.
+USGS Map Store: Offers standard wilderness-specific maps for many wilderness areas, such as those formerly found on the National Forest Map Store.
 These are typically great maps, although some are older and may contain dated data.

 If you don't have a GPS unit, you can still access wilderness data on many smartphones.
 Many smartphones also offer GPS capabilities.